Top Banks in Poland

 Getin Noble Bank is the sixth largest of the banks in Poland in terms of assets and 13th in terms of the number of branches.
 The Polish banking and financial services company offers retail and commercial financing, investment banking, asset management, and private banking services.
 It was established in 2010 in Warsaw when Getin Bank SA merged with Noble Bank SA.

 Revenue: 347.8 million (H1 2017)

 Net income (loss): (103.8 million) (H1 2017)

 In 2008, Italian group Carlo Tassara formed Alior Bank, the tenth largest financial group in Poland.
 In 2012, it was listed on the Warsaw Stock Exchange and was valued at PLN 2.1 billion, the highest offering in the history of the country’s exchange.
 With headquarters in Warsaw, Alior Bank provides banking and financial services and is engaged in mergers and acquisitions.
 It acquired Meritum Bank in 2015 and Bank BPH in 2016.

-In 2012, BAI global Banking Innovation Awards recognized Alior Bank as the Most Innovative Bank, while Retail Banker International named it the Best European Retail Bank 2015.
+In 2012, BAI Global Banking Innovation Awards recognized Alior Bank as the Most Innovative Bank, while Retail Banker International named it the Best European Retail Bank in 2015.